lbispo/dominique/README.md

 ### Okay, um&hellip; filesize?

-Oh, yeah: the filesize of Dominique, minified, comes screaming in at less than a kaybee and a half.
+Oh, yeah: the filesize of Dominique, minified, comes screaming in at less than one and a half kaybees.
 Woo-hoo!

 ### Will you, won&rsquo;t you